 Scribe Arranged by the candidate

-- The scribe arranged by a candidate must not be one who is attending the GATE exam.
-That scribe must have a qualification which is at least one step less than the candidate.
+- The scribe arranged by a candidate must not be one who is attending the GATE 2020 exam.
+That scribe must have a qualification that is at least one step less than the candidate.

 - During the exam, the scribe shall not translate or interpret or emphasize the test paper elements to the candidate